FAQs

 What criteria does Capitalize use to evaluate IRAs?

-We use criteria like fees, public rating scores (where available), and then our own review of ease of use, customer support, and investment philosophy.
+We use criteria like fees, public rating scores (where available), and our own review of an IRA provider’s ease of use, customer support, and investment philosophy.
+We don’t recommend IRA providers, but we allow you to compare and select an option that works for you.

 What if I already know where I want to transfer my 401(k)?

-We aren’t set up to help you roll into a new employer’s 401(k) plan yet, but we’re happy to provide insight on the process!
+We aren’t set up to help you roll into a new employer’s 401(k) plan yet, but we’re happy to provide insight on the process.
 First, you’ll contact your new 401(k) provider and let them know you’d like to process a rollover.
-Then, they’ll take you through next steps (which usually involves some paperwork!)
+Then, they’ll take you through the next steps (which usually involve some paperwork!)

 Our business model

-If you choose to open up an IRA with one of the providers on our platform then we may be compensated.
-This helps us keep the rollover service free for users, but none of those providers is ever allowed to impact the content on our site.
-It also never affects the fees you pay as a customer.
-If you’ve ever used a site like Nerdwallet, Credit Karma or Lending Tree then you’ll be familiar with this model.
-Our reputation depends on you feeling like we provide an honest, independent product.
+If you choose to open an IRA with one of the preferred partners on our platform then we may be compensated.
+This helps us keep our rollover service free for almost all of our users and allows us to provide enhanced levels of rollover service for transfers into those partners.
+None of those providers are ever allowed to impact the content on our site.
+If you’ve ever used a site like Nerdwallet, Credit Karma, or Lending Tree then you’ll be familiar with this model.

 Is Capitalize a financial advisor?

-No, Capitalize itself is not a financial or tax advisor.
-We provide general opinions & financial information that you can use to make decisions.
-We also act in an administrative capacity to help you with any rollover-related tasks.
+No, Capitalize is not a financial or tax advisor, and we don’t make financial recommendations.
+We provide financial information that you can use to make decisions.
+We also act in a technological and administrative capacity to help you with any rollover-related tasks.

 Ready to move your old 401(k)?